 Once you have a list, you can reach out to your new audience with consistent messages, newsletters, and offers.
 This will help you build a warm list of leads, add people to your membership base, and generate sales.
 Down the road, you can also consider adding a separate sales page for specific products or services.

 The key to creating a great landing page is the copy.
 Don’t be afraid to test new copy on your audience.
 Experiment with different benefits, formats, and styles to determine which combination converts the most visitors.
 For some creators, long-form sales copy works best, while others find persuading their audience in fewer words more effective.
-Get started on your own landing page with LeadPages and check out our tips for successful landing pages.
+Get started on your own landing page with LeadPages and check out more membership site advice such as these tips for successful landing pages.

 So you have a basic site and landing page.
 Perhaps you’ve already sent a few emails.
 But how do you keep your audience engaged once you’ve caught their interest?
 Membership businesses rely on retention, bringing people back time after time and getting them invested in the brand.
 In order to combat your churn rate or the number of people who stop coming back over time, consider how some of these following options can help you hold your members’ interest for the long-term.